Shegs2much/simple_shell/README.md

-This code contains solutions to the simple_shell project of ALXSE.
+Solution to the C- simple shell tasks at ALX SE